amicoleo/notes/_posts/2021-02-19-TechPosersBauhaus.markdown

 > In short they only looked at problems of modifications of the surface of end-product, which end-products were inherently sub-functions of a technically obsolete world

-(Obviously, Bucky did all the thinks he was criticising Gropius and the Bauhaus about.
+(Obviously, Bucky did all the things he was criticising Gropius and the Bauhaus about.
 But that’s a story I’ll save for some other time).

 ---